Wix and Squarespace are two of the most popular website builders that make it easy for creators to build a website.

 So where do we get started?
 Which is better, Wix or Squarespace?

 We have tried and tested both the website builders for not just ourselves, but our clients as well.
-And we have observed some stark differences between the two website platforms, how they impact your business goals, especially marketing efforts and user experience.
+And we have observed some stark differences between the two website platforms, and how they impact your business goals, especially marketing efforts and user experience.

 This is why we decided to come up with the most comprehensive Wix vs Squarespace help guide.